The New Year can be a focus for hope and change: a time of decision, to choose certain paths and resist others. In Jeremiah 6:16 it says:

 Instead, it offers wisdom to help us on the ancient path of loving God and loving others: ‘a good way’ which is the route to finding rest for your soul.

 Let’s take care of our souls.
-And may this inner-work equip us to live better lives in 2021.
+And may this inner-work equip us to live better lives this coming year.
 Happy New Year!